wncc/learners-space/Web Development/Week 1/HTML.md

    Few important emmets
     - **!** : You can create HTML file and write your first letter '!' and press enter.
 You will have a HTML boiler plate ready for use.
-    - **lorem** : Dummy text is very much important in Web designing and lorem surves us exactly the same.
+    - **lorem** : Dummy text is very much important in Web designing, for checking how your text will look with formatting.
+Lorem serves us with exactly the same.
 Just write lorem and press enter and you will get some dummy words.
-Also if you want like 34 words, you just need to type lorem34 and it will give 3 dummy words!
+Also if you want like 34 words, you just need to type lorem34 and it will give 34 dummy words!
  - [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)	Once you activate live server.
 You need not to reload your website.
 Just go live and everytime you save your changes in VS Code, it gets automatically updated in your web browser.

 Some other famous code editors are [Sublime Text](http://www.sublimetext.com/) (cross-platform, shareware), [Atom](https://atom.io/) (cross-platform, free), [Notepad++](https://notepad-plus-plus.org/)(Windows, free).